AviatrixSystems/Docs/HowTos/transit_advanced.rst

 If you deploy instances in the Transit VPC, enabling "Advertise Transit VPC CIDR(s) mode allows the instance to communicate both to Spoke VPCs and on-prem network, assuming the Spoke VPCs are in the RFC1918 range.

 To enable this option in software version prior to 4.1, click Site2Cloud on the left navigation bar, select the connection established by `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, click to edit.
-Scroll down to "Connected Transit" to enable.
+Scroll down to "Advertise Transit VPC Network CIDR(s)" to enable.

 For software version 4.1 and later, you will click Transit Network on the left navigation bar, click the Advanced Config option and browse to the Edit Gateway tab.
-Select the Transit Gateway you want to enable the Connected Transit.
+Select the Transit Gateway you want and scroll down to enable the "Advertise Transit VPC Network CIDR(s)" option.

 Connected Transit